-AAMI 2.0 strengthened the program’s infrastructure, implemented continuity in best practices, advanced strategic support for students and directors, while blending our focus with the USG’s Momentum Approach.
+With AAMI 2.0, we strengthened the program’s infrastructure, implemented continuity in best practices, and provided advanced strategic professional development for directors, while blending campus programming with the USG’s Momentum Approach.

 This is achieved through customized programming that aligns with the AAMI Integrated Program Model that prepares students for careers and life post-graduation.
 The model includes four key components:

 - Student Support Services

 - Leadership Development